manderio/mandots/README.md

 ``for f in *; do case $f in [a-z]*) [[ -d "$f" ]] && stow --dir=~/dotfiles -t ~ "$f";; esac; done``

 ### Note for wayland branch
 This is ~~completely~~ partially untested and a work in progress.
-I have to set everything up.
+Most things are currently in working condition, however, some things still have addtional configuration/things I want to do

 ### To-do:
 - [ ] Fix alias for everything making it all nice and neat
 - [ ] Update nvim config
 - [ ] ~~Create installation script~~
 - [ ] anything else that might come to mind for me
+- [ ] Finish writing and setting up [remander](https://github.com/manderio/remander) with eww
 - [x] Customize rofi, make it more gruvbox
 - [x] Customize ~~polybar~~ eww, make my own version of it
 - [x] Work on my ~~termite fork~~ alacritty config to set up the keyboard shortcuts better